Medical Negligence Solicitors In Sheffield - No Win, No Fee Claims

 First: have you an injury or fallen ill?
 Also: was it avoidable and due to medical negligence?
 Moreover, did it take place within the last three years?

 How Long Do I Have to Make a Claim?

 You have three years from the date of the negligent event to submit a claim to court.
-It is always best to seek legal advice at the earliest opportunity – even if you are still recovering from your injury – so you have the information you need to make the right decision at the appropriate time.
+It is always best to seek legal advice at the earliest opportunity.
+That’s the case even if you are still recovering from your injury.
+As a result, you’ll have the information you need to make the right decision at the appropriate time.